jkcso/Multi-Paxos/README.md

 ## MultiPaxos

 ### How to make sure the log is the same on all the nodes?
-The solution is to run basic-Paxos for every log entry (plus add some tweaks to solve some issues and improve performance).
+The solution is to run basic-Paxos (as explained above) for every log entry (plus add some tweaks to solve some issues and improve performance).
 First we need to identify for which log entry we’re choosing a value.
 Our first tweak is therefore to add a log-entry number to every propose and accept messages.
 And that leads directly to our first problem:

 ### How to figure out which log entry to use?
 Simply each server keeps an index of smallest available log entry number (entry with no chosen value) and try to propose the new value for this slot.
 It keeps proposing the same value on increasing entry number until the value is chosen.
 Servers can handle multiple client requests simultaneously (for different log entries).
 However updating the state machine is sequential (because all the preceding commands must be applied before applying a new one).
 Now that the biggest problem is solved in theory, it may not work well in practice because of contention – several servers propose different values for the same log entry.
 Choosing a value requires at least 2-phases and possibly more in case multiple values are proposed.
 The next tweak aims at improving the performance by resorbing the contention: